laminas-api-tools/api-tools-http-cache/README.md

 ##### Key: `<route-name>`

 Either a route name (as returned by `Zend\Mvc\MvcEvent::getRouteMatch()`, case-sensitive) or a wildcard.
-A wildcard stands for all the non-specified routes.
+A wildcard stands for all the non-specified controllers.

 ##### Key: `<http-method>`